Vishu-Nargunde99/PythonApp-Deploy-CICD-Jenkins/README.md

 example :
 scp -i jenkins-file.pem jenkins-file.pem ubuntu@54.81.24.101:/home/ubuntu
 ```
+Note : If you alredy copied your private key then skip this step.
 ## Step 3 : Install required plugins
 In the jenkins you have to install some plugins for build CICD pipeline Fr that you have to follow below steps if you alredy installed then skip this step.